One Size Fits All? Unfortunately not.

 So far, the WordPress Gutenberg team has not found a final solution for this: How is the slot width calculated for each image?
 The best would be the browsers themselves: As soon as a website is rendered, the browser knows how wide the slot is and could choose from the images defined under srcset.

-Unfortunately, the browsers do not even know the slot width at this point: hitherto the HTML is read by the browser, but not the styles (CSS) – nevertheless the pictures should be requested in the correct sizes, even before the browser knows how big they should actually be displayed later.
+Unfortunately, the browsers do not know the slot width at this point: Up to this point, the HTML is read by the browser, but not yet the styles (CSS) – nevertheless, the images should already be requested in the correct sizes, even before the browser knows how large they should actually be displayed later.

-Since WordPress or Gutenberg creates the HTML markup, they must already determine the width of the images depending on the media breakpoint – depending on the layout factors mentioned.
+So, since WordPress or Gutenberg creates the HTML markup, they already have to determine what width the images should have depending on the media breakpoint – depending on the layout factors mentioned.

-The reason why the slot width calculation for the delivery of the images is not carried out by the browser is a performance advantage: about 20% percent page layout should be faster – theoretically, because if too large images are loaded, the performance advantage is quickly gone.
+The reason why the slot width calculation for the delivery of the images is not done by the browsers is a performance advantage: About 20% percent the page load should be faster – theoretically, because if much too large images are loaded, the performance advantage is quickly gone.

 Responsive incomplete

-Gutenberg effectively avoids the fact that hardly an image linked to the image block is much larger than the screen size – that’s about it.
+Gutenberg currently effectively avoids the fact that hardly any image included via the image block is much larger than the screen size – but that’s about it.
 The following screenshot shows that you can easily load an image with three columns in the desktop resolution, which can be too large by a factor of ten.

-If additional columns are used, the discrepancy becomes even greater – stamp-sized images are loaded in full resolution.
+If additional columns are used, the discrepancy becomes even larger – postage stamp-sized images are loaded in full resolution.
 In this example, the approximately 1500 pixels original.
-A version with a width of 250 pixels would also be available – but it is only loaded if the browser window is a maximum of 250 pixels wide.
+A version with a width of 250 pixels would also be available – but this is only loaded if the browser window is a maximum of 250 pixels wide.

-Although the image block allows the selection of image size in the block settings – but that’s not responsive.
-After all, in this selection is not known which terminal visited the page and thus what image size would have been correct.
+Although the image block allows the selection of the image size in the block settings – but exactly this is not Responsive, after all, with this selection is not known which terminal visits the page and thus what image size would have been correct.

 A solution is being worked on